UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 Current Approvals Page

-OnBoard outlined several design system expectations.
-These included conducting preliminary research to develop foundational knowledge and applying that knowledge in the redesign process.
-Using Figma, created a design library featuring various states for essential components, including buttons, typography, and layouts.
+OnBoard outlined design system expectations, including preliminary research for foundational knowledge and its application in the redesign.
+Using Figma, we created a design library with various states for essential components like buttons, typography, and layouts.

 Colors, Typography, and Icons